December 06, 2018

 - You will need to ask open-ended questions.
 Your goal is to force people to explain their answers and avoid one worded answers.
 One word responses will lack the personality needed to make the yearbook come to life.

 - Know your subject before going into the interview; if your story is about the chess club and you are interviewing a student who is from the football team chances are they are not going to be able to give you the correct information.
 Doing a little investigating before the interview on your subject and the interviewee will save you both time and frustration.

 - Compile 3 types of interview questions; surveys, anecdotes and quotes.

 - Surveys; can be the lifeblood of the yearbook.
 You can ask questions like, “What are the songs of the year?”, “What are students wearing?”, ect.
 These are fun, easy questions and are great for building trust before asking them to share more personal opinions.

 - Anecdotes; here lie the stories you are seeking.
 Now that the subject is comfortable after answering the fun survey questions, time to ask questions that will provide more elaborate responses.
 Let them talk, you can always edit after.

 - Quotes; great for capturing moments and can be hilarious.
 Quotes add human emotion, truth and possibly connectedness amongst the school community

 You want the yearbook to be diverse, offering many different personalities.
 If you can remember to keep your questions open-ended and purposeful and avoid yes or no questions at all costs you’re already two steps ahead.
 Use some of these interview questions listed below or as inspiration to write your own.
-In any regard, following a simple recipe with the right ingredients will definitely lead to stories, quotes, and trends that will give your yearbook context and make everything, including all those great pictures, “memories crafted in print” worth devouring for years to come.
+In any event, following a simple recipe with the right ingredients will definitely lead to stories, quotes, and trends that will give your yearbook context and make everything, including all those great pictures, “memories crafted in print” worth devouring for years to come.

 Yearbook Interview Question Samples;